![]() |

 10. Prang watercolors or similar set (16 colors).

 11. Rag to clean nibs and wipe spilled ink.
-Terry cloth or cotton or t-shirt material.
+Cotton or t-shirt material.
 Washcloth size.

 Uncial and Gothic Materials List